All Saints Secondary School: Academics

 The school offers basic and advanced secondary courses.
 Students have the core classes of maths, science, Malay language, English, history, Islamic education (for Muslim students), and moral education (for non-Muslim students).
 Non-core classes such as geography, physical and health education, visual arts, music, living skills, Chinese, Kadazan-Dusun and Tamil languages are also offered to the students as elective and optional subjects.

 Students in the higher secondary however, are offered elective classes according to their chosen streams.
 Elective classes include Add Maths, biology, chemistry, physics, accountancy, etc. Students in All Saints Pre-University (Form 6) will enrol as Lower 6 students then re-enrol as Upper 6 students.
 Form 6 students are offered the Science stream and Arts stream.

-Co-curriculum

-All students are required to participate in at least two co-curricular activities.
-Many clubs and organizations are offered and they fall into the following categories: Uniformed Groups, Performing Arts, Clubs & Societies, and Sports & Games.
-Competitions and performances are regularly held.